node-real/go-direct-route/readme.md

 After the bundle is successfully submitted, you may need wait at lest 3-60 seconds before the transaction been verified on chain.

+So please use `MaxBlockNumber` and `MaxTimestamp` a relative lager one, better 60 seconds later, otherwise nodereal may get no chance to include the bundle.

 3. Query bundle

 ```